Scalable Computation of Energy Functions for Nonlinear Balanced Truncation

 \section{Numerical Examples}

-In this section, we illustrate the analysis and computational framework on four numerical examples.
+This section illustrates the analysis and computational framework on four numerical examples.
 We start with two small models to illustrate the theory.
 First we consider a one-dimensional problem in Section~\ref{sec:exEnergyfcts1} where we can analytically compute the energy functions.
-Then, we present a two-dimensional example in Section~\ref{sec:exEnergyfcts2} which we solve numerically, where the energy functions can be illustrated to build intuition for the higher-dimensional cases.
-After these two illustrative cases, we present two examples that test the effectiveness and scalability of the algorithms to compute the energy functions.
-These examples are generated from finite element discretizations of partial differential equations, which allow us to naturally scale up the state dimension in our numerical study.
-Two partial differential equations are chosen for their quadratic nonlinearities: the Burgers equation (Section~\ref{sec:Burgers}) and the Kuramoto-Sivashinsky equation (Section~\ref{sec:KS}).
+Then, we present a two-dimensional example in Section~\ref{sec:exEnergyfcts2} which we solve numerically, where the energy functions can be visualized to build intuition for the higher-dimensional cases.
+The next two examples test the effectiveness and scalability of the algorithms to compute the energy functions.
+These examples are generated from finite element discretizations of PDEs, so we can scale up the state dimension for the numerical study.
+Two PDEs are chosen for their quadratic nonlinearities: the Burgers equation (Section~\ref{sec:Burgers}) and the Kuramoto-Sivashinsky equation (Section~\ref{sec:KS}).